dbdimitrov/BingleSeq/README.md

 ![BingleSeq Bulk RNA-Seq sc clustEblow](/figures/sc_clustElbow.PNG)

-In addition to the Elbow plot, BingleSeq implements Seurat's PC heatmaps option - to be used as a complementary to the heuristic nature of the elbow plot.
+In addition to the Elbow plot, BingleSeq implements Seurat's PC heatmaps option - to be used as a complementary tool to the heuristic nature of the elbow plot.

 ![BingleSeq Bulk RNA-Seq sc clustHeat](/figures/sc_clustHeat.PNG)